Davids-Starter/vscode-starter-kit/README.md

 - Color Manager
   - Manages a color pallet and provides a gui color picker.
 A lot more stable than the built in color picker.
 - Bracket Pair Colorizer
   - Colors matching brackets in a unique color.
-Great when needing to
 - Indent rainbow
   - Colors indentations in unique colors.
 Really useful for python or lots of nested if's/functions
-- format toggle
+- Format Toggle
   - Toggles formatting on and off.
 Useful for if a formatter is not working properly on a file
 - Git Graph
   - Shows git history in a gui within VSCode and allows you to click on a commit and look at what was changed within VSCode